Distribution Agnostic Symbolic Representations for Time Series Dimensionality Reduction and Online Anomaly Detection

-The experimental evaluation of the methods is performed on a large collection of heterogeneous datasets.
-The experiments showed that pSAX produces symbolic representations that are most often of higher quality than its competitors, whereas the superiority is more apparent in the settings of small alphabet size.
-The proposed cSAX is evaluated on the task of anomaly detection, both with and without dimensionality reduction.
-It is shown that the dynamic criterion is able to boost the performance of the anomaly detector, such that very good performance is achieved even when the clusters are not pre-trained.
-At the same time, both the non-dynamic and the dynamic mean-shift outperforms the alternative SAX-based representations for the purpose of anomaly detection.
+The experimental evaluation of the methods was performed on a large collection of heterogeneous datasets.
+The experiments revealed that pSAX produces symbolic representations that are most often of higher quality than its competitors, whereas the superiority is more apparent in the settings of small alphabet size.
+The proposed cSAX was evaluated on the task of anomaly detection, both with and without dimensionality reduction.
+It was shown that the dynamic criterion is able to boost the performance of the anomaly detector, such that very good performance is achieved even when the clusters are not pre-trained.
+At the same time, both the non-dynamic and the dynamic mean-shift outperformed the alternative SAX-based representations for the purpose of anomaly detection.
 Very importantly, cSAX eliminates the need to tune the symbolic alphabet size, as it is automatically detected.

 Currently, the pSAX method has not been tested in computationally demanding indexing scenarios.
 The paradigm of iSAX~\cite{bib:isax} shows that scalable indexing is possible when the discretization scheme is hierarchical.
 Motivated by this, we are interested in extending the Lloyd-Max quantizer in a hierarchical framework.
 Early experimentation shows that this is possible with virtually no decrease in the tightness of lower bound (TLB).
 At the same time, the proposed cSAX has not been evaluated in terms of TLB.
 It is of interest to see how the dynamic mean-shift affects the TLB, due to the varying quantization intervals.
 An extension of both pSAX and cSAX can be considered for the case of multi-channel time series, where the different channels are correlated.
 In that case, optimal discretization can be achieved by multivariate kernel density estimators for cSAX and vector quantizers for pSAX.